The Crooked Treehouse

 It's Amazon Dot Com in the future!
 Fewer humans.
 More robots.
 Less humanity.
 This was the first episode of Whittaker's reign that felt like a fun, classic Doctor Who scrape.

-Episode 4 : Spyfall
+Serial 4 : Spyfall

-(13, Yasmin, Ryan, Graham, The Master, Daniel Barton, The Kasaavin)
+(13, Yasmin, Ryan, Graham, The Master)

 120 minutes

 An alien race is killing international spies indiscriminately.
 The companions realize that they really don't know anything about The Doctor.
 The Master is back.
-The fictional version of Google is run by a truly evil fuck (no, not The Master).
-Plus important female historical figures serve as temporary companions when The Doctor is separated from her more boring, contemporary companions.
+The fictional version of Google is run by a truly evil dude (no, not The Master).
+Plus, important female historical figures serve as temporary companions when The Doctor is separated from her more boring, contemporary companions.
 The new Master is fantastic in this serial.

 Episode 5: Nikola Tesla's Night Of Terror

-(13, Yasmin, Ryan, Graham, Skithra)
+(13, Yasmin, Ryan, Graham)

 There have been some great comics and stories about the two warring 20th century genius inventors: Thomas Edison and Nikola Tesla.
 Edison is, according to history, justifiably cast as the villain in most of these stories.
 Here, too.
 This is just a fun, one-off historical story, which have become rare as the 21st century of the show has matured.